ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### Frequency Band Specifications

+Each TFSIK01 modem variant is hardware-optimized for a specific frequency band through RF front-end tuning.
+Operating outside the designated hardware-optimized band will result in significantly degraded RF performance.
+For optimal performance, range, and regulatory compliance, always use the modem variant specifically designed for your target frequency band.

 | TFSIK01 Band | Center Frequency | Usable Frequency Range | Regional Allocation |
 |------|------------------|------------------|-------------------|-------------------|
 | 433 MHz | 434.0 MHz | 432.0 - 436.0 MHz | ISM band (worldwide) |